StackVista/stackstate-docs/setup/agent/openshift.md

 It is not necessary to configure this property if your cluster uses one of the default socket paths (`/var/run/docker.sock`, `/var/run/containerd/containerd.sock` or `/var/run/crio/crio.sock`)

-If your cluster uses a custom socket path, you can provide it using the `agent.containerRuntime.customSocketPath` key.
+If your cluster uses a custom socket path, you can provide it using the key `agent.containerRuntime.customSocketPath`.
 For example:

 ```
 helm upgrade --install \